 Group 2: Onshore activities

-Groups 1 and 2: Arrive back at Holiday Inn Hotel at circa 3.30pm
+Groups 1 and 2: Arrive back at MIMA Car Park at circa 4.00pm

 While most costs are covered in the programme and tour fee, participants will have to arrange their own travel to and from Teesside and accommodation in Teesside for the duration of the programme.